206-337-2020 in Seattle

 Buffered paper is acid-free.
 Picture frames with a paper-backing as its

 moisture-barrier is good.
 If a frame doesn't have one, have your framer

-Do not store framed photos or photo albums in a basement or in the attic.
+Do not store framed photos or photo albums in a basement or attic.

-This is where the most moisture will collect and it will ruin your photos.
+This is where most moisture will collect.
+Moisture will ruin photos.